kyclark/gitbook-metagenomics/bash.md

 -bash: HOEM: unbound variable
 ```

 This command tells bash to complain when you use a variable that was never initialized to some value.
 This is like putting on your helmet.
 It's not a requirement \(depending on which state you live in\), but you absolutely should do this because there might come a day when you misspell a variable.
-One serious problem is that you can still get errors like this:
+Note that this will not save you from as error like this:

 ```
 $ cat -n set-u-bug1.sh